-Although the spearmint industry continues to have some concern over the strength of the U.S. economy, there have been recent incremental improvements in the marketing conditions for Scotch spearmint oil.
+Although the spearmint industry continues to have some concern over the strength of the U.S. economy, at the same time there have been incremental improvements in the marketing conditions for Scotch spearmint oil.
 Current inventories, steady production, and increases in projected demand are all positive indicators of improving marketing conditions for Scotch spearmint oil, and are approaching levels considered stable for the industry.